-- Using Mocha as the test structure provider makes its use pretty standard and allow your functional tests to be built in the same structure as the rest of your tests.
+- Using Mocha as the test structure provider makes its use pretty standard and allow your E2E tests to be built in the same structure as the rest of your tests.

 Like CucumberJS which was discussed above, Codecept provides another abstraction over different libraries’ API’s to make your interactions with tests use a slightly different philosophy that focuses on user behavior.

 And here is the list of libraries that can be executed using this code.
 All discussed above.